by Lisa Mazzochi

 I don’t remember that much of my former life before meeting you.
 What I do remember was not pretty.
-I was kept outside, tied to a tree, and starved for three weeks losing half of my body weight.
+I was kept outside, tied to a tree, and stared for three weeks losing half of my body weight.

 I was taken to a place where there were a lot of other dogs.
 I found out later that I was now a Cumberland County SPCA dog.
 The people there must have thought that I was something special because they told you about me.
 I remember you came to see me, so I knew I had to make a good impression.
 I saw you smile and I know I had a big smile on my face.
-Then you brought your dog Faith in to see me.
+Then you brought your dog Faith tin to see me.
 I’m thinking to myself, this is getting better and better.
 I really hit it off with Faith.
 But then, I went back to my kennel not knowing why.
 The people at the shelter were still hopeful for me that I would get adopted.

 Then about a week later you came BACK.
 This time you brought someone else with you.
 You got me out of my kennel, so this other lady could see me.
 I was so happy to see you.
 When this other lady saw me, she started to cry and said that I looked like “Hope” and that you had to get me out of here.
 I did so many butt wiggles that I swear I could feel the building shake!

 So, you told the staff you would take ME!
 On Friday, April 13, 2012, I was spayed and then picked up by that same lady who became my Aunt Candy.
 I went from “Goochie Pooh” to my new name “Hopie TOO!!” because I was almost the spitting image of your Original “Hope”.